miklevin/MikeLev.in/_posts/2025-04-11-top-keywords-per-page.md

 ---

+## Agentically Debugging Article About Agentic Debugging

+> This is an article where I use the Agent mode in Cursor AI IDE to agentically
+> debug an article about agentic debugging while writing an article about
+> combining various sources of meta data.
+The only way I can think to make this
+> more meta is if I somehow used Llama too.

-Me: [I feed Claude enough info to see that it's not working]
+**Me**: [I feed Claude enough info to see that it's not working]

-Claude: # Enhancing Meta Keywords with Google Search Console Data: A Simple Solution
+**Claude**: # Enhancing Meta Keywords with Google Search Console Data: A Simple Solution

 When faced with the challenge of combining manually curated meta keywords with data-driven keywords from Google Search Console (GSC), we took an iterative approach that led to a clean, maintainable solution.
 Here's how we evolved the implementation: